Artifactory provides tight integration with Gradle. All that is needed is a simple modification of your

 The Gradle Artifactory Plugin can be used whether you are running builds using a CI server, or running standalone builds.
-In either case, you should take note the following points:
+In either case, you should note the following points:

 The following sections describe the main configuration steps and provide a sample Gradle script that shows the information you need to get started using Gradle with Artifactory.

 Using the Gradle Build Script Generator

 With Artifactory's Gradle Build Script Generator, you can easily create a Gradle init script that handles resolution.

 In the Home tab, select Client Settings | Gradle Build Script.